ONE DAY IN TAKAYAMA, JAPAN

 While visitors aren’t allowed to wade or swim in Lake Ontario, there are lots of other things to do, like chilling in one of the lounging chairs, reading, playing in the sand, and joining social activities.

-Sugar Beach Park also has umbrellas, two giant granite rocks to sit on, an amphitheatre, and candy trim, so it’s a beautiful place to hang out without having to leave the city!
+Sugar Beach Park also has sunshades, two giant granite rocks to sit on, an amphitheatre, and candy trim, so it’s a beautiful place to hang out without having to leave the city!
 Sugar Beach Park is also a popular spot for concerts and other events.

-Bata Shoe Museum
+The Bata Shoe Museum

-Last but not least, if you have time, stop by the Bata Shoe Museum (327 Bloor Street W, Toronto ON M5S 1W7), a museum about footwear and its history.
+Finally, stop by the Bata Shoe Museum, a museum about footwear and its history.
 It has four galleries, and “regularly displays over a thousand shoes and related artifacts, chosen from a collection of over 13,000 objects”, as per their About page.
-Over 4,500 years of history are featured in “All about shoes”, their permanent collection, and the three other gallery displays change on a regular basis.

-In 1979, Sonja Bata started the Bata Shoe Museum Foundation, and in 1995, the Bata Shoe Museum opened its doors.
-Unfortunately, I only saw this cool-sounding place from the outside, but some people I know visited it, and had an awesome time!
+In 1979, Sonja Bata started the Bata Shoe Museum Foundation and in 1995, the Bata Shoe Museum opened its doors.
+Unfortunately, I only saw this cool-sounding place from the outside, but some people I know visited it and had an awesome time!

 The Bata Shoe Museum is open Mondays to Saturdays from 10 am-5 pm, and Sundays from 12-5 pm, and general admission is C$ 14 per person.
 On Sundays, admission is free!

-Sugar Beach Park and an outside poster of the Bata Shoe Museum.
+Outside poster of the Bata Shoe Museum.

 Where To Stay in Toronto